openpreserve/scape-toolwrapper/README.md

 Optional file:

 * componentspec (e.g. digital-preservation-migration-image-imagemagick-image2txt.component)
-**Note:** If no componentspec is provided, the ToolWrapper still's going to produce a Taverna workflow but without any semantic annotations regarding a Component.
+**Note:** If no componentspec is provided, the ToolWrapper will still produce a Taverna workflow but without any semantic annotations regarding a Component.

 Execute the following on the command-line ($TOOLWRAPPER\_GITHUB\_FOLDER denotes the path to the folder where the Scape ToolWrapper repository was cloned into):